filecoin-project/specs/src/algorithms/crypto/vrf.md

 BLS signature can be used as the basis to construct a VRF.
 Filecoin transforms the BLS signature scheme it uses (see {{<sref signatures Signatures>}} into a VRF, Filecoin uses the random oracle model and deterministically hash the signature to produce the final digest.
-Filecoin uses SHA256 as the hash function.
+Filecoin uses [Blake2b-256](https://blake2.net/) (Blake2b with an output size of 256 bits) as the hash function.
+The algorithm is simple:
 ```
-VRFOutput = SHA256(BLSSignature)
+VRFOutput = Blake2b-256(BLSSignature)
 ```